Linranran/readme/README.md

-# readme
 # Evaccuracy runcnns

 # Introduction
-The evaccuracy is used to run evaccuracy runcnn command in batch manner.
+The evaccuracy is used to run evaccuracy runcnn command and do the evaccuracy in batch manner. you colud do evaccuracy runcnn on a example graph and then do the evaccuracy classify/detect/segment by the predefined config file. for the evacccracy runcnn/classify/detect/segment you could reference to [] to run evaccuracy runcnns you should do those prepare works

-# How to setup
+1. prepare the dataset
+2. prepare the configretion file
 ## Directory structure of dataset
 ### Classify:
 ImageNet